danijelkelava/ToyRobotApp/README.md

 	<li>REPORT</li>
 </ul>

-# Remove white space from the end of each line in commands.txt file or commands will be ignored!!!!
+<h4>Remove white space from the end of each line in commands.txt file or commands will be ignored!!!!</h4>

 PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST. .
 The origin (0,0) can be considered to be the SOUTH WEST most corner. .
 The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
 The application should discard all commands in the sequence until a valid PLACE command has been executed. .
 MOVE will move the toy robot one unit forward in the direction it is currently facing. .
 LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot. .
 REPORT will announce the X,Y and orientation of the robot. .
 A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands. .
 Provide test data to exercise the application.